A. G. L. Shaw: Honours and awards

-Shaw was elected as both a Fellow of the Australian Academy of the Humanities (FAHA) and of the Academy of Social Sciences of Australia (FASSA) in 1967, a Fellow of the Royal Historical Society of Victoria (FRHSV) in 1973, a Fellow of the Royal Australian Historical Society in 1979, and as the first Fellow of the Federation of Australian Historical Societies in 1998.
+Shaw was elected as a fellow of the Academy of Social Sciences of Australia (FASSA) in 1967, a Foundation Fellow of the Australian Academy of the Humanities (FAHA) in 1969, a fellow of the Royal Historical Society of Victoria (FRHSV) in 1973, a fellow of the Royal Australian Historical Society in 1979, and as the first fellow of the Federation of Australian Historical Societies in 1998.
 In 2002, having sat on the editorial board from its formation in 1960 until 1999, as well as being section editor for the first two volumes and contributing ten articles, he was awarded the inaugural Medal of the Australian Dictionary of Biography.

 In the 1982 Queen's Birthday Honours, Shaw was made an Officer of the Order of Australia (AO) for services to education.
 He was bestowed with an Honorary Doctor of Letters (HonLittD) from the University of Newcastle in 1984.

 At Trinity College, Shaw was elected an honorary fellow in 1983 and elevated to senior fellow in 2011.
 In 1962 the distinguished artist John Olsen completed an oil portrait of Shaw, which, since 2007 when Shaw donated it to Trinity College, has been part of the college's art collection.